Q.Where are you from?

 Northern Ireland, Dromore, Co.Down

 I am a trainee Irish Chartered Accountant due to sit my finals August 2017.
-I spend majority of my time working on myself and building my future.
+I spend the majority of my time working on myself and building my future.
 I love training and because I sit behind a desk all day I really enjoy getting up early heading to the gym before work for some cardio and light training then I will head after work in the evening for a heavier session.
-My job and hobby are very different I enjoy the ability to work my mind and body to the level I have achieved thus far.
-(More to come in both aspects)
+My job and hobby are very different I enjoy the ability to work my mind and body to the level I have achieved thus far (more to come in both aspects).

 Q.Tell us about your diagnosis?
 How did you know something was wrong?

-I was diagnosed when I was very young 18months to be precise.
+I was diagnosed when I was very young 18 months to be precise.
 My mother noticed my uncontrollable urinating and constantly crying for water or fluid of some sort.
-I am sure it was very difficult for them for me to be diagnosed at such a young age.
+I am sure it was very difficult for them to get me diagnosed at such a young age.

 Q.Pens or Pump?
 Any preference?

 I believe I am in complete control using the pens.
-I know the pump is great but I can’t see how it can take into account all variable especially with the rigorous exercise I do.
-Also the whole something attached onto my body just doesn’t work for me.
+I know the pump is great but I can’t see how it can take into account all variables, especially with the rigorous exercise I do.
+Also the whole idea of something attached onto my body just doesn’t work for me.